bbklk/UAV-in-Aerial-Base-Station-System/README.md

 You can find code and data of an energy-saving deep learning algorithm for ABSS with UAV.

 The algorithm is ESN model and data is gathered automatically from Twitter with API, hope this repo can help you with your research in ABSS.

+For more information, you can contact with me by "zhaopeize /AT/ bupt /DOT/ edu /DOT/ cn "